QueenieCplusplus/Android_Review_12/README.md

 5. code for ViewModels Pattern using LiveData Module.
+ViewModel is designed to store and manage UI-related data in a lifecycle concious way.
+It allows data to survive config changes such as Screen rotaions.
+And worker threads in background work such as fetching data from remote thru config and pass data after the Activity or Fragment is available.

        // got to app/src/main/java....../katesvideoapp/viewmodels/KatesViewModel.kt